stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 To force reading and writing JSON in ISO 8859-1 format, use the `SOAP_ENC_LATIN` flag to set the context.

-To read JSON from a string buffer, we suggest to use the gSOAP engine IO `frecv` callback function as follows:
+To read JSON from a string buffer, we suggest to use the gSOAP engine's IO `frecv` callback function as follows:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}